 \subsection{Data collection}

-Image data was collected from a grass field of around 0.75 hectare on the experimental field station of Wageningen University and Research near the city of Wageningen, The Netherlands.
+Image data was collected from a grass field of around 0.75 hectares on the experimental field station of Wageningen University and Research near the city of Wageningen, The Netherlands.
 To allow repeatable measurements throughout the season, we simulate a weed detection application by distributing two different types of artificial plants on the grass field (Figure \ref{fig:example_images_with_annotations}).
-The size of these plants is approximately 10 by 10 cm (top-down) and the minimum distance between two plants was set to 1m.
-Images were taken at four different dates (13 February 2024, 23 April 2024, 18 July 2024 and 1 Augustus 2024) to improve generalization of the detection network.
-Due to the availability of some parts of the field at some dates, the field shape and area slightly differ between the datasets.
+The size of these plants is approximately 10 by 10 cm (top-down), and the minimum distance between two plants was set to 1m.
+Images were taken on four different dates (13 February 2024, 23 April 2024, 18 July 2024, and 1 August 2024) to improve the generalization of the detection network.
+Due to the availability of some parts of the field on some dates, the field shape and area slightly differ between the datasets.

-Since weeds are non-uniformly distributed in fields \citep{Cardina1997} and the spatial distribution of weeds can have large influence on the efficiency of an adaptive path planner \citep{vanEssen2024}, we investigate the effect of different weed distributions.
+Since weeds are non-uniformly distributed in fields \citep{Cardina1997} and the spatial distribution of weeds can have a large influence on the efficiency of an adaptive path planner \citep{vanEssen2024}, we investigate the effect of different weed distributions.
 At each date, two datasets were recorded by arranging the plants in two different distributions: a uniform distribution and a clustered distribution (Figure \ref{fig:example_distributions} shows the distributions over the field on the dataset of 13 February 2024).

-Images were aquired using a Matrice 300 RTK UAV equipped with Zenmuse P1 camera (DJI, Shenzhen, China) with 35mm focal length.
+Images were acquired using a Matrice 300 RTK UAV equipped with a Zenmuse P1 camera (DJI, Shenzhen, China) with 35mm focal length.
 An overlap of 70\% side and 80\% forward was used with an image resolution of 8192x5460 pixels.
-Images were recorded at 12m, 24m and 32m altitude.
-Additionally, eight ground control points (GCP) were placed in the field to improve georeferencing during creation of the orthomosaics, further explained in section \ref{sec:offline_sim_env}.
-For evaluation, the location of the weeds and the GCPs were measured using a Topcon HiPer SR RTK-GNNS receiver (Topcon Positioning Systems, Inc., Tokyo, Japan) with around 1.0 - 1.5 cm accuracy.
+Images were recorded at 12m, 24m, and 32m altitude.
+Additionally, eight ground control points (GCPs) were placed in the field to improve georeferencing during creation of the orthomosaics, further explained in section \ref{sec:offline_sim_env}.
+For evaluation, the location of the weeds and the GCPs were measured using a Topcon HiPer SR RTK-GNSS receiver (Topcon Positioning Systems, Inc., Tokyo, Japan) with around 1.0 - 1.5 cm accuracy.